Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 **Mitigation**: Check that children don’t have uncovered cuts before starting demonstration.
 Clean rods between use so not covered in juice when children handling them.
-Demonstrators should wear plasters over any cuts they have.
+Demonstrators should wear plasters over any cuts they have (there are also disposable gloves in safety if preferred).
 In case of accident, wash the affected area with clean water.

 **After Mitigation**: Likelihood: 2, Severity: 1, Overall: 2